Justification by Law or by Faith?, 1-14

 George adds: ‘Paul’s argument resonates with the discussion Jesus held with the Jewish leaders of his day concerning their status as children of Abraham.
 If Abraham were your real father, Jesus said, you would act more like him, you would embody his characteristics—rather than those of the devil to whom you really belong (John 8:31–47).’

-Gal 3:8 The Scripture foresaw that God would justify the Gentiles by faith, and announced the gospel in advance to Abraham: “All nations will be blessed through you.”
+3:8 And the scripture, foreseeing that God would justify the Gentiles by faith, proclaimed the gospel to Abraham ahead of time, saying, “All the nations will be blessed in you.”

 The Scripture foresaw – Paul personifies Scripture in such as way as to demonstrate that he clearly believed that ‘what Scripture says, God says’.
 See also Gal 3:10,13,16.

 That God would justify the Gentiles by faith – This is in the present tense in the original: ‘that God justifies…’ This underlines the fact that God has no other way of justifying people.
 Ellicott refers to it as ‘the ethical present, with significant reference to the eternal and immutable counsels of God.’
 (Quoted by Wilson)

 The gospel – Or, because we attach a rather technical meaning to this word, ‘the good news’.
 Still, it is fair to say that ‘God’s promise was a prior preaching of the gospel, for it showed that the pattern of future blessing for the world would be found in connection with “believing Abraham,” (v9).’
 (Wilson)